The Black Skin Canvas: African Tribal Art, Polynesian Tattoos, and Value$

 When I tattoo an African mask with Polynesian art or an Adinkra symbol within Pacific geometry, I’m rebuilding a bridge that was broken by European American history.

-Tattooing Black skin is not about color — it’s about honor.
-Your body is sacred human cells.
+Tattooing Black skin is not about color—it’s about honor.
+Your body is sacred.
 Your melanin is divine.
-Your ancestors survived centuries of oppression for you to walk free — don’t let that freedom be decorated with cheap ink.
+Your ancestors survived centuries of oppression for you to walk free—don’t let that freedom be decorated with cheap ink.

 If you’re Black, African American, Caribbean American, or African British, invest in your story.
 I understand your heritage and your skin.
 Don’t just ask for a tattoo; ask for a legacy.

-And if you’re a tattoo artist reading this — educate yourself.
+And if you’re a tattoo artist reading this—educate yourself.
 Study African tribal art.
-Understand the power and sacredness behind these ancient African tribal designs before you ink these art.
+Understand the power and sacredness behind these ancient designs before you ink them.

 The Revival of African Tribal Tattoos